 Throughout the late 1960s, 1970s and part of the 1980s, David Allan was the voice of BBC Radio 2’s country music coverage.

-One of the great television voices of all time, with warmth and reassurance, David Allan was a BBC Television voice-only announcer for twenty-five years, from 1969 until 1972 (freelance) and from 1972 to 1994 (staff).
+One of the great television voices of all time, with warmth and reassurance, David Allan was a BBC Television voice-only announcer for twenty-five years, between 1969 and 1972 (freelance), and between 1972 and 1994 (staff).

 David Allan also provided voice-overs on BBC Television’s ‘Points of View’ in 1987, and was a BBC Radio 2 presenter from 1976, hosting ‘Country Club’ with Wallace Victor ‘Wally’ Whyton (Monday 23 September 1929 – Wednesday 22 January 1997).